ric03/aether-microcontroller/README.md

 ## Run the microcontroller

+1. `cp src/mqtt_config.template.h src/mqtt_config.h`
-1. Set the correct variables in `src/mqtt_config.h`
+2. Set the correct variables in `src/mqtt_config.h`
-2. Compile and upload the code onto the microcontroller via the PlatformIO extension
+3. Compile and upload the code onto the microcontroller via the PlatformIO extension

 ## Run the container enviroment